Linda Robson: Other work

 In November 2014, Robson was a part of Gareth Malone's 'All Star Choir', who released a cover version of Wake Me Up to raise money for the BBC's Children in Need.
 The single reached No.1 on the Official UK Singles Chart.

 In 2011, Robson appeared in the film Anuvahood as K's mum Pauline.
 In 2012, Robson took part in the twelfth series of I'm a Celebrity...Get Me Out of Here!, coming in 9th place.
-On 12 November 2016 Robson appeared on Tipping Point Lucky Stars on ITV.
+On 12 November 2016, Robson appeared on Tipping Point Lucky Stars on ITV.

 In 2022, Robson appeared on the seventh series of Celebrity Coach Trip alongside her Birds of a Feather co-star Lesley Joseph.

 Personal life

 Robson has lived in Islington, London, all her life.
-She is married with three children.
-Her first child Lauren was born to her then longtime partner Tony Tyler, her other children were fathered by her husband Mark, whom she married in 1990.
+She was in a relationship with Tony Tyler for eleven years, with whom she had a daughter Lauren (born 1983).
+Following their split, she married Mark Dunford in 1990 and they had two children together, singer-songwriter Louis (born 1992) and Roberta (born 1996).

 Robson's father was a chain-smoker, who died of lung cancer when he was 57.
 Her mother also died of cancer in August 2012.
 In October 2013, Robson voiced an interactive video campaign for the British Lung Foundation aiming to ban smoking in cars with children on board in the United Kingdom, in memory of her father.

 Robson is a fan of Boris Johnson and revealed on Loose Women that she used to see and chat with him when he lived in Islington.
 When it was announced that he had resigned as Prime Minister she said she was sad.

-One of Robson's three children is singer songwriter Louis Dunford.